Valinor-70/Install-Stack/readme.md

 # 🚀 Install-Stack

-> **Made this script for Oracle Cloud users — deleting accounts too often was a pain!** 😢
+> **Made this script for Oracle Cloud users — their deleting accounts for no was a pain to setup again!** 😢
 > **Remember:** You might want to run commands as root:
 > ```bash
 > sudo su